isaiahespi/turbo/README.md

 quarto use template isaiahespi/turbo
 ```

 This will install the extension and create an example `.qmd` file, along with a `bibiography.bib` file that you can use as a starting place for your article.

+To be clear, this will download a folder (i.e., a directory) into your working directory that can be specifically used for your article; it includes the necessary files and such to begin writing and (should) render right "out-of-the-box", so to speak.
+You will be asked for the directory name for this folder (e.g., "article" or whatever) which will also be used for the name of the `.qmd` file (e.g., article.qmd).

 ## Installation For An Existing Document